openhab/openhab-docs/installation/openhabian.md

 You might want to setup openHABian to automatically backup and mirror your internal SD card to an external unit.
 We suggest to use another SD card in an external card writer device so that in case your internal SD card fails, you can switch SD cards to get the system back up running fast.
 The second card needs at least twice the size of your internal card.
-Define backupdrive=`/dev/sdX` to enable this functionality right during unattended installation.
+Define `backupdrive=/dev/sdX` (replace X with the proper character) to enable this functionality right during unattended installation.
-Eventually define `storagedir=/storage` or any other name, too.
+Eventually change `storagedir=/storage` to any other name.
 The first attached disk type device is usually called `/dev/sda`. openHABian will create partitions 1 and 2 to be mirrors of your internal card and will assign the remaining space to a storage partition.
 Use `storagecapacity=xxx` to override how much space to consume at most for backup storage (in MB).